 Tolerances

-The tolerances quoted below apply only to the process of converting CIE colour coordinates to RGB values, and so should be evaluated shortly after the ECDIS leaves the manufacturer's plant.
+The tolerances quoted below apply only to the process of converting CIE colour coordinates to RGB values, and so should be evaluated shortly after the ECDIS leaves the manufacturer.

 Considerable operational experience will be needed before it will be possible to state colour maintenance tolerances for ECDIS on-board ship.